elastic/kibana/rfcs/text/0014_notification_service.md

 - `priority?: 'normal' | 'high' | 'critical'` - to prioritize the delivery in case of async delivery mechanism.
 An event with high priority is processed first.
 Shouldn’t be used in UI.
 Considered as `normal` if not specified.
 Important messages have `high` priority. `Critical` is used in emergency cases.
 - `created_at: number` - Unix timestamp in UTC timezone when a notification has been created.
 - `expire_at?: number` - Unix timestamp in UTC timezone when notification will be removed from the system.
-- `pinned?: boolean` - a flag to pin a notification at top of the list of notifications.
+- `isPinned?: boolean` - a flag to pin a notification at top of the list of notifications.
 Used by a source to draw a user's attention to a notification.
 - `source_type: string` - source type. the same as source domain name: `cloud`, `alerting`.
 - `source_subtype: string` - source-specific type (`cloud.insufficient_funds`, `alerting.something`)
 - `group_id?: string` - identifier to associate several notifications in the UI